Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Four Corners is a less obvious fit for young professionals.
-It earns a Score of 37/100 (grade F) on the young professionals profile.
-Especially strong on climate (70/100), weakest on walkability (1/100).
+Four Corners doesn't obviously fit young professionals.
+It earns 37/100 (grade F) on the young professionals profile.
+Strongest on environmental quality (91/100); weakest on walkability (1/100).

-Four Corners, Florida has an overall UrbRank Score of 40/100 (grade F), ranked #818 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Four Corners, Florida pulls a 50/100 overall on the UrbRank Score (grade C-), currently ranked #505 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Four Corners has a population of 56,537, with 34% of adults 25+ holding a bachelor's degree or higher and a median age of 35.
+Four Corners has about 56,537 residents, 34% of adults 25+ holding a bachelor's degree or higher with a median age of 35.

-Use UrbRank's comparison tool to put Four Corners side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Four Corners ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Four Corners head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Four Corners stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.